NTech-Lab/docs/docs/methods.rst

 .. rubric:: Returns:

 * binary verification result, only returned if threshold was not set to none.
-Each pair of faces contains it's own verification result as does the whole response.
-Top-level result will be true if any of the faces on the first photo match any face on the second.
+Each pair of faces is given it's own result.
+The given pair of photos is also provided with the verification result.
+It will be true if each face on the first photo has a match on the second.
 * the coordinates of the bounding boxes with the faces on the images
 * the algorithm's confidence in the decision, measured from 0 to 1